asterics/AsTeRICS/Documentation/docs/plugins/processors/Yaak.md

 ---
 title: Yaak
-subcategory: Others
+subcategory: Phone Interface
 ---

 # Yaak

-Component Type: Processor
+## Component Type: Processor (Subcategory: Phone Interface)

 Yaak is a flexible on-screen-keyboard for the Android operating system.
 More information can be found in the pdf documentation in the Android/Yaak folder within the release package.